 Magnetic Resonance Imaging (MRI)

-MRI is a relatively new imaging modality; it was developed in the early 1970’s but not widely used in clinical settings begiuntil the mid/late1980’s.
+MRI evolved in the early 1970’s but was not widely used in clinical settings begiuntil the mid/late1980’s.
 MRI is very useful for visualizing detailed internal soft tissue structures.

 Unlike CT, MRI machines do not use radiation.
-Instead, a powerful magnetic field aligns (polar) hydrogen atoms in the body.
-When the field is turned off, the hydrogen nuclei ‘relax’ and emit photons, which produce an electromagnetic signal that is detected by the scanner (and if you ever wondered why physics was a pre-med requirement...).
+Instead, a powerful permanent magnetic field aligns (polar) atoms in the body.
+When the field is turned off, the polar nuclei ‘relax’ and emit photons, which produce an electromagnetic signal that is detected by the scanner (and if you ever wondered why physics was a pre-med requirement...).
 Everything within a demarcated MR field must be non-ferromagnetic, requiring significant changes in furnishings, medical equipment, and affiliated personnel's clothing including jewelry, wallets and ID badges.
 Everything going into the room-- the patient, the clothing, the transport and support equipment, anything intentionally or accidently implanted in the patient-- must also be screened for compliance.

-When looking at an MRI, you will notice that there are a variety of different types of sequences that are produced, most importantly T1 and T2.
-T1 is the longitudinal relaxation time whereas T2 reflects the transverse relaxation time.
+MR images reflect technical and directional variations on the applied magnetic field.
+These variations, or sequences, reflect measurements of different parameters.For example, T1 is the longitudinal relaxation time whereas T2 reflects the transverse relaxation time.
 The physics of these scans are beyond this text—and are not necessary to learn the intelligent clinical applications of MR. It is just important to know that the different sequences highlight different types of soft tissue, creating visual or ‘signal’ differences based on physiology and molecular composition rather than radiodensity.
 When describing these scans, use ‘high signal’ to describe bright (white) areas and ‘low signal’ or 'absent signal' for dark (grey, black) areas.
 There are dauntingly long lists of constantly-changing terms associated with the various possible sequences (and with various brands of MR scanners) such as dual echo, turbo spin, half Fourier, inversion recovery, FLASH, GRASS, spoiled gradient, and many more.
 Do not try to keep these straight (even most Radiologists struggle to keep up) and do not request specific sequences—again, communicate with us in detail laying out the clinical concerns and known factors, and let us protocol (design) the best possible study for the clinical query.

 - T1- fat has a high signal (bright) and water/CSF or more fluid containing tissues have low signal (dark).